 Step up and capture ideas during meetings

 If you are in a meeting that needs focus because people are talking in circles, step up to the whiteboard or large note pad and start scribing their ideas, requirements, comments, issues, etc. — preferably into actionable categories.
 Do not speak!
 Just scribe.
 If they start to focus on what you are writing, then you can ask them if they want to identify owners for each actionable item.

 Learn What Inspires Your New Team, Then Achieve Success Together

 Know the working culture before you introduce change

-First understand the work/culture/situation, and then make your moves/changes.
+First, understand the work/culture/situation, and then make your moves/changes.
 PMs always want to do something new and different based on their experiences, which is a good thing, but do it smartly.
-You can’t just jump in and start making changes to the system without understanding it; every company has their own limitations, constraints, and culture.
+You can’t just jump in and start making changes to the system without understanding it; every company has its limitations, constraints, and culture.
 Make changes in such a way that they get absorbed in the right attitude.

 Understand everyone’s motivations

 Learn that project management can be as much about politics as handling projects.
 Remember that not everyone working on the project is actually for the project.
 Learn the motivations and intentions of not just your team, but also upwards to the stakeholders and business users.